Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 What a break through!
 Imagine… no more running to the copy store for Xerox copies.
 No more borrowing your friends printer.
 No more ordering special papers on the internet!

-Go check out Valerie Aharoni's site.
+Go check out Valerie Aharoni’s site (her site is no longer online… more info here).
 She has pictures of parchment paper image transfers to polymer clay using an inkjet printer.
 She also has an earlier December 18th post that shows samples of using laser copies and how she came up with the technique.
 Leave her a comment and please do tell her I sent you.

 Also give it a try yourself and come back here to let me know how it worked for you.
 I am so excited to try it myself… problem is I used up all my parchment paper baking for the holidays.
 Looks like I'm going to have to do a Costco run for another mega-roll of parchment for the studio.
 Stay tuned… I'll post more about this new image transfer technique soon.